Legal Advice for Compensation Insurance Claims & TPD Payouts

 Yes, if you have suffered whiplash after a car accident, you may be able to claim against a CTP insurance policy.
 Generally, all Queensland motorists have compulsory third-party insurance.
 This driver insurance means that when you are injured in a road accident, you could lodge a whiplash injury claim against the CTP insurer of the at-fault party.

-Furthermore, this type of personal injury claim could help you receive compensation for your legal costs, medical expenses, lost wages, lost superannuation, medical expenses and general damages for pain and suffering.
+Furthermore, this type of personal injury claim could help you receive compensation for your:

-The skilled personal injury solicitors at Splatt Lawyers have 28+ years of expertise in helping injured Queenslanders motorists get their lives back on track.
-It’s free to know if you have a valid whiplash compensation claim and you owe us nothing until we win your case.
+Our personal injury solicitors provide legal advice for a whiplash injury caused by another’s negligence.
+It’s free to know if you have a valid whiplash compensation claim, and our 100% no-win, no-fee policy means you owe nothing until you win.
 Call Now 1800 700 125.

 What’s my whiplash CTP claim worth? >